sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 | Subdermal |           Bone           | White, Yellow              |                                        | The Humerus (upper arm) is about 20 - 30 mm |
 https://gurneyjourney.blogspot.com/2008/05/color-zones-of-face.html

-Now together with the understanding of the layers and the color zones of the face you're ready to do some face painting.
+Now, together with the understanding of the layers and the color zones of the face, you're ready to do some face painting.

 The goal is to incorporate the color zones of the face on the subdermal layer and then paint the skin on top of it, in such a way that one can still slightly see the subdermal layers beneath.